 All-wheel drive is suitable for a wide range of vehicles, from SUVs and passenger cars to performance cars and off-road vehicles.

-Front-wheel drive is commonly found on utility vehicles and economy models.
+Front-wheel drive is commonly found in general purpose cars and economy models.

 Rear-wheel drive is often preferred in sports and performance cars.

 In conclusion, car traction is a key component of performance and safety in the automotive industry.
-From front- and rear-wheel drive to all-wheel drive, the choice of drive type depends on your individual needs and driving conditions.
-Regardless of preference, understanding the mechanism and characteristics of each type of drive is essential to making an informed choice and enjoying a safe and efficient driving experience.
+From front- and rear-wheel drive to all-wheel drive, the choice of traction type depends on your individual needs and driving conditions.
+Regardless of your preference, understanding the mechanism and characteristics of each traction type is essential to making an informed choice and enjoying a safe and efficient driving experience.

 Photo source: Unsplash.com